 He first came to international attention as first prize winner in the 1998 Donatella Flick Conducting Competition, as a result of which he was also appointed assistant conductor of the London Symphony Orchestra.
 He made his LSO debut shortly afterwards; projects with the LSO included the Duke Ellington Centenary Concert at the Barbican Hall with Wynton Marsalis, and a collaboration with the legendary rock group Deep Purple in two widely acclaimed performances of Jon Lord’s Concerto for Group and Orchestra at the Royal Albert Hall, the live DVD and CD of which remain international bestsellers.
 The subsequent tour of the project saw forty concerts throughout Europe, South America, Mexico, and Japan.
 He also made the first-ever studio recording of Jon Lord’s Concerto, with the Royal Liverpool Philharmonic Orchestra, in collaboration with the late composer and a star-studded cast of soloists.
 His long association with Jon Lord and his music culminated in a spectacular concert at the Royal Albert Hall in 2014, in memory of the composer, who died in 2012.

 Paul Mann was chief conductor of the Odense Symphony Orchestra in Denmark until 2008, where he achieved considerable critical acclaim, and where he began a distinguished career in the recording studio, making numerous recordings of a wide range of repertoire, for such labels as Bridge, Warner Classics, Da Capo, and EMI.
-His discography for Toccata Classics now encompasses almost twenty critically acclaimed discs, all of rare and previously unrecorded repertoire, much of which is performed in his own newly-prepared editions.
+His discography for Toccata Classics now encompasses over twenty critically acclaimed discs, all of rare and previously unrecorded repertoire, much of which is performed in his own newly-prepared editions.